Saving Throw

 3. Referee communicates position and consequences of failure.

-4. Player rolls d20 Save, attempting to roll under or equal to Ability Score.
+4. Player rolls d20 Save, attempting to roll under or equal to Attribute Score.

 5. Referee describes the outcome of the Save.